Presbyterianism in the United States: Old Side–New Side Controversy (1730–1758)

 During the 1730s and 1740s, the Presbyterian Church was divided over the impact of the First Great Awakening.
 Drawing from the Scotch-Irish revivalist tradition, ministers such as William and Gilbert Tennent emphasized the necessity of a conscious conversion experience and the need for higher moral standards among the clergy.
 Gilbert Tennent was personally influenced by the ministry of Jacob Frelinghuysen, a Dutch Reformed pastor in Raritan, New Jersey.
 Frelinghuysen himself had been influenced by contact with Pietism.

 Other Presbyterians were concerned that revivalism presented a threat to church order.
 In particular, the practice of itinerant preaching across presbytery boundaries, and the tendency of revivalists to doubt the conversion experiences of other ministers, caused controversy between supporters of revivalism, known as the "New Side", and their conservative opponents, known as the "Old Side".
 While the Old Side and New Side disagreed over the possibility of immediate assurance of salvation, the controversy was not primarily theological.
 Both sides believed in justification by faith, predestination, and that regeneration occurred in stages.

 In 1738, the Synod took two actions that infuriated the revivalists.
 They first required candidates for ordination who did not have college degrees to be examined by a committee of the Synod before being allowed to join a presbytery.
-At the time, there were no Presbyterian colleges in America, and candidates for the clergy were forced to attend either Harvard and Yale (both Congregational institutions), or study in Britain.
+At the time, there were no Presbyterian colleges in America, and candidates for the clergy were forced to attend either Harvard or Yale (both Congregational institutions), or study in Britain.
 Candidates unable to do so received training from pastors or at informal academies.
 One such academy was founded by William Tennent and became known as the Log College.
 The new ordination requirement was taken as an insult to these informally trained ministers, many of whom were revivalists.
 The second action restricted the right of clergymen to preach outside of their presbytery.
 Revivalists objected to this restriction, noting that itinerant preaching helped to spread the gospel and alleviate clergy shortages.

-Rev. Francis Makemie (Standing) before Lord Cornbury on January 23, 1707 for preaching without a license from the British Crown.
+Rev. Francis Makemie (Standing) before Lord Cornbury on January 23, 1707, for preaching without a license from the British Crown.